 That in itself is a worthwhile fight—and a factual one.
 Women do earn less than men.
 Yet because that number is an average of women’s earnings across all races, the Equal Pay Day message isn’t totally accurate.
 When broken down by race, Asian-American women earn 85 cents to every man’s dollar, white women earn 77 cents, African-American women earn 61 cents, American Indian and Alaska Native women earn 57 cents, and Hispanic or Latina women earn 53 cents.
 Equal Pay Days, by race, are in March, April, August, September, and November respectively.
 If you dig even deeper, examining the Asian-American demographic alone, you see that even in one category, numbers are better or worse for different ethnicities.
 Indian-American women earn $1.21 for every man’s dollar, while Burmese-American women make about $.50.
 Knowing that huge gap exists, does it even make sense to celebrate Asian-American Equal Pay Day in March?

 Intersectional feminists would say no because the reality of how diverse sets of women are coping with inequality isn’t represented in March, April, August, September, or November.
 Indian-American women might, and probably do, have different opportunities than Burmese-American women, and that needs to be addressed for the latter’s sake.
-In this example, there’s also no equal pay comparison for women with disabilities, women who are mothers, women who work in male-dominated industries, transgender women, women who are immigrants—the list goes on.
+In this example, there’s also no equal pay comparison for women with disabilities, women who are mothers, women who work in male-dominated industries, transgender women, non-binary women, women who are immigrants—the list goes on.
 What would happen if we factored in all of the ways those women could be docked pay?